altocodenl/tagaway/readme.md

 ### Todo alpha remaining

 - Pics
-   - Scrollbar 110%
-   - * Change icon for year tags
-   - * Query based on actual query
    - Fix video thumbnail aspect ratio.
    - Fix scroll height when having many tags on tag search.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
+   - * Change icon for year tags.
+   - * Query based on actual query.
    - * Download a single picture.
    - * Download multiple pictures as one zip file.
    - UI team changes (Ruben):